All 12 Verb Tenses in English – Past, Present and Future Verbs

 - I, You, We, They, He, She, It: will have traveled to France by the time you arrive.

 An action will be continuing in the future when it is interrupted by another action.
-In this future verb tense, it often includes an indication of how long the action has been happening.
+This future verb tense often includes an indication of how long the action has been happening.

 FUTURE PERFECT CONTINUOUS/PROGRESSIVE EXAMPLES: